D-blac/HNG12-0-/README.md

 # HNG Stage One Task

-A simple REST API built with Node.js and Express that returns personal information including email, current datetime in ISO 8601 format, and GitHub repository URL.
+A basic REST API created using Node.js and Express that provides personal details such as email, the current date and time in ISO 8601 format, and the URL to a GitHub repository.

 ## Requirements